 Insecticide application may be justified if larval feeding reduces leaf area by more than 30 percent or is damaging the developing grain head or growing point within the whorl.
-See the section on Corn earworm and fall armyworm (headworms) for information on these insects as pests of sorghum grain heads.
+See page 22 for information on these insects as pests of sorghum grain heads.